Gkrumbach07/audio-decoder-demo/README.md

 ![arch-3](https://user-images.githubusercontent.com/12587674/116575164-037d2b80-a8d4-11eb-9e3b-1b249c4fe67d.png)
 Figure 3. ingress controller using cookies to maintain statefulness.

+## Conclusion
+This technique for preserving state in an API is not the only solution nor is it a complete solution.
+However this technique provides a quick and relatively lightweight way of making an API scalable.
+Because this type of architecture follows a pipe and filter approach to data flow, it is easy to update single components such as the model service without altering connections between components.
+A data scientists can directly play around with the ML notebook while it is functioning inside the architecture as a whole.
+That alone is a powerful development tool.
+You will have a chance to see that in action below.

 ## Project Materials
 ### Launch the sentiment analysis model service
 In this demo there is a default sentiment analysis model service that is always